 Because the most beautiful destinations are often the hardest to access.

 The Iveco Daily 4×4 camper provides a ready to go, Expedition specific vehicle platform – with super single wheels and tyres, high and low range transfer case and front, centre and rear diff locks from the factory.
 Its off-road capability is extraordinary!

 This compact off-road motorhome sure packs a range of features into a small space.
-From 2021 on, the SLRV will offer the new Daily in the 4175mm wheelbase / 4.6m body configuration.
 This vehicle retains the spacious, open feel that is synonymous with the SLRV range of 4×4 expedition vehicles.
-Let’s see how its done………

 The electric lift up bed configuration optimises available internal space by incorporating both the bed and large club lounge into one area.
-Conveniently located out of the way towards the roof, the bed can be lowered to a sleeping position at the press of a button.
+Conveniently located out of the way – towards the roof, the bed can be lowered to its sleeping position at the press of a button.
+The extra large lounge and dining area can accommodate for the additional ‘Crew’ or just create a relaxing lounging experience for two.
+The lounge can also be optioned with 2 seatbelts and converted into a second bed for occasional guest use.